FredKSchott/snowpack/www/_template/reference/plugins.md

 - `isSSR`| `boolean` | Default: `false` : is it SSR?
 IDK
 - `isDev`| `boolean` | Default: `false` : ??
 - `fileExt` | `string` : the file extension?

 #### transform()

-Transform a file's contents.
-Useful for making changes to all types of build output (JS, CSS, etc.) regardless of how they were originally loaded from disk.
+Transforms build output (JS, CSS, etc.) regardless of how they were originally loaded from disk.

 #### run()